Wednesday, June 17, 2020

 Epilobium tetragonum.
 Swindon, 17 June 2020.

-3. Moving 100 meters up the road, this one is Square-stalked Willowherb (Epilobium tetragonum, Sw: Kantdunört).
-The flowers and stigmas are similar to Epilobium obscurum, and so is the minute not-sticking-out hairiness.
-Fortunately there's more to go on.
+2. Moving 100 meters up the road, this one is Square-stalked Willowherb (Epilobium tetragonum, Sw: Kantdunört).
+The pinkish-purplish flowers are quite small (5-7mm) and the stigmas are not lobed: they are simply club-shaped ("clavate" is the technical term).

 [Common in the southern British Isles, mostly England and Wales.
 Rare in the south of Sweden.]